Minimally Invasive Surgery

 - Less damage to normal surrounding tissues, muscles and tendons

 Because of these benefits over traditional surgery, minimally invasive approaches are used when Dr. Harwin feels surgical intervention is necessary.

-Find out how to make an appointment at Dr. Harwin's offices in Manhattan and the Bronx.
+Find out how to make an appointment at Dr. Harwin's office in Manhattan.